Agent’s Commission and the Purchase Price

 Negotiating agent's commission

 Agent's commission is negotiable in South Africa and has been since the introduction of the Property Practitioners Act.
 There is no legislated minimum or maximum.
 As the seller, you can negotiate the commission percentage as part of the mandate discussion before you sign.
-What you are negotiating is not just a percentage: you are agreeing on the marketing plan, the agent's experience in your area, the scope of their buyer database, and the level of service you will receive.
+What you are negotiating is not only a percentage: you are agreeing on the marketing plan, the agent's experience in your area, the scope of their buyer database, and the level of service you will receive.

 A lower commission does not always mean a better outcome.
 An experienced agent who commands a competitive percentage and achieves a higher sale price may net you more than a discounted agent who closes fewer transactions.
 Understand what the commission covers before you reduce it, and compare agencies on full-service terms before you sign.